-Wrong-way crash on Route 28 cut short two young lives
+Wrong-way crash on Route 28 in Allegheny County cuts short two young lives

 She said Cope and her sister, Alyssa Harding, were close.

-Harding said she was on her way to Pittsburgh from her home in Michigan, and she declined to speak beyond voicing her heartbreak.
+Harding said she was on her way to Pittsburgh from her home in Michigan, and she declined to speak beyond voicing her sorrow.

 “My heart is completely shattered,” she said, “not only for my sister but the other woman involved.”